St. Vincent (film): Plot

-Vincent picks up Oliver daily after school because Maggie often has late shifts.
-Vincent's ideas of after-school activities involve visits to racetracks and bars.
-The mismatched pair begin to help each other mature.
-Vincent teaches Oliver how to defend himself from bullies, resulting in Oliver breaking the nose of a bully who later apologizes and gives back what he stole.
-Oliver befriends the boy, who introduces himself as Robert.
+Vincent picks up Oliver daily after school because Maggie often works late shifts.
+Vincent's ideas of after-school activities involve visits to racetracks and drinking in bars.
+Vincent teaches Oliver how to defend himself from bullies, resulting in Oliver breaking the nose of Robert, who later apologizes and gives back what he stole.
 Vincent and Oliver win a high-odds bet on the horses, enabling Vincent to pay off some of his debts.
-After staff in Sandy's nursing home have told him he is behind on fees and Sandy will be moved, Vincent steals money from Oliver's bank account when his own accounts are overdrawn, and takes it to the racetrack.
-He gambles this money away hoping for a big win.
+After staff in Sandy's nursing home remind him that he is behind on fees and tell him Sandy will be moved the next week if he does not pay what he owes in full, Vincent steals money from an account he set up for Oliver with their winnings from the track.
+He takes the money to the racetrack and gambles this money away hoping for a big win.

 Vincent is confronted in his home by loan sharks Zucko and Antwan who attempt to take Sandy's jewelry.
-Vincent suddenly falls to the ground, and Zucko and Antwan leave him on the floor.
+Vincent collapses while Zucko and Antwan leave him on the floor.
 Oliver finds him and calls emergency services.
 Vincent is hospitalized, told he has had a stroke, and has to undergo physical therapy.
-Oliver, Maggie, and Daka help Vincent recover, but his language remains stilted.
+Oliver, Maggie, and Daka help Vincent recover, but his language remains stunted.

-Oliver's father, a lawyer, finds out about Vincent and uses the information on gambling, introducing Oliver to a prostitute, etc. to get joint custody with Maggie.
-Having been unaware of Vincent’s activities, Maggie tells Vincent that he can no longer see Oliver.

 Vincent becomes depressed after finding out that Sandy died while he was hospitalized.
-He is given a box containing her few belongings, and her ashes.
+He is given a box containing her few belongings and her ashes.
+Meanwhile, Oliver's father blindsides Maggie in court with photographs of Vincent taking Oliver to inappropriate places.
+Now forced to share joint custody, a furious Maggie tells Vincent that he can no longer see Oliver.

 For his "Saints Among Us" school project, Oliver asks around the neighborhood about Vincent's past.
 Later, he nominates Vincent at the school's assembly, publicly declaring him “St. Vincent of Sheepshead Bay” and presenting him with a medal.
-Oliver's rationale comes from his teacher's definition of sainthood as a person showing 'commitment and dedication' and some sacrifice.
+Oliver's rationale comes from his teacher's definition of sainthood as a person showing commitment, dedication and sacrifice.
 Vincent fits this in terms of his wife; he also saved two fellow soldiers during the Vietnam War.
-The rest seems debatable, as gambling and theft don't seem the best course of action to raise money for nursing home fees.
-However, the school audience is impressed by Oliver's speech and applaud Vincent, who has been tricked into attending the event by Daka.
+The school audience is impressed by Oliver's speech and applaud Vincent, who has been tricked into attending the event by Daka.

-Some time later, Daka gives birth to a baby girl and she, along with Maggie, Oliver and Robert, go to Vincent's house, where they eat and happily talk.
+Some time later, Daka gives birth to a baby girl and she, along with Maggie, Oliver, and Robert, go to Vincent's house, where they eat together as a surrogate family.